 Ice pop molds are pretty easy to find in any home store and are also available online at shops like Amazon or Target.com.

 CHANGE IT UP:

-If you are not on The 21-Day Sugar Detox, add 2 tablespoons of maple syrup to the mixture to sweeten it just a touch – or add 1/4 cup of your favorite fruit to the blender – try pineapple, cherries, peaches, mango, strawberries, or blueberries.
+Add 2 tablespoons of maple syrup to the mixture to sweeten it just a touch – or add 1/4 cup of your favorite fruit to the blender – try pineapple, cherries, peaches, mango, strawberries, or blueberries.